Bears one another's burdens (1961) Chris Elffers

 This artwork by artist Chris Elffers consists of five facing bricks with the title Bears one another's burdens.
-It shows a very adequate representation of the theme 'care'.
-Dijkzigt Hospital was one of the first buildings in Rotterdam to benefit from the municipal council's decision to spend a certain percentage of the building sum on artistic embellishment (the percentage scheme).
-When the issue of commissions for Dijkzigt came up, a number of municipal councilors insisted that works of art should not only be comprehensible to the Art Affairs Committee, but also to the ordinary Rotterdammer.
-These facing bricks are beautifully decorative and hang loose above the forward entrance.
-They express what the nursing home was all about, namely taking care of the sick and infirm.
-This work belongs together with Children grieving from Adri Blok and The Good Samaritan from Han Wezelaar to the art collection of the Erasmus Medical Center.
+It shows a very adequate representation of the theme of 'caring'.
+Dijkzigt Hospital was one of the first buildings in Rotterdam to benefit from the city council's decision to spend a certain percentage of the building sum on artistic embellishment (the percentage scheme).
+When the commissioning of Dijkzigt came up for discussion, a number of city councilors insisted that works of art should not only be understandable to the Art Affairs Committee, but also to the ordinary citizen of Rotterdam.
+These facing bricks are beautifully decorative and hung loose above the forward entrance of the former hospital.
+They express what the sister house was all about, namely caring for the sick and weak.
+This work belongs together with Children grieving from Adri Blok and The Good Samaritan from Han Wezelaar to the art collection of the Erasmus Medical Center (EMC).
+Due to the demolition of the Dijkzigt hospital, the work was temporarily placed in storage.
+Bears one another's burdens was relocated by the EMC at the end of 2021 and is now hanging at entrance number 3.